crimsoftit/duaraVotingDapp/README.md

 Quick Start
 ===========

-To run this project locally:

-1. Prerequisites: Make sure you've installed [Node.js] ≥ 12
+### Installation

+1. clone this repo
-2. Install dependencies: `yarn install`
+2. To install dependencies: run `yarn install` (or `npm install`)
+3. To build the project: run `yarn build` (or `npm run build`)
+4. Tests/Simulations: run `yarn test` (or `npm run test`)
-3. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)
+5. To run the local development server: run `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)

 Now you'll have a local development environment backed by the NEAR TestNet!

 Go ahead and play with the app and the code.
 As you make code changes, the app will automatically reload.

+## File Structure

+This contract is designed to be self-contained and so may be extracted into your own projects and used as a starting point.
+If you do decide to use this code, please pay close attention to all top level files including:

+- NodeJS artifacts
+  - `package.json`: JavaScript project dependencies and several useful scripts

+- AssemblyScript artifacts
+  - `asconfig.json`: AssemblyScript project (and per contract) configuration including workspace configuration
+  - `as-pect.config.js`: as-pect unit testing dependency
+  - `src/tsconfig.json`: load TypeScript types
+  - `src/as_types.ts`: AssemblyScript types header file
+  - `src/as-pect.d.ts`: as-pect unit testing types header file

 Exploring The Code